Environment Variables

 script:

-Note: On Unix-like systems, the base64 command adds newlines every 76 characters by default.
-Use -w 0
+In Unix-like systems, the base64 command adds a newline every 76 characters by default.
+You can use the -w 0 option to disable newlines to avoid CI failing to parse variables by line.

 Exporting Environment Variables from Built-in Tasks